maciekpollub/react-todo-redux/README.md

-# To Do React app for iSA students
+# To Do React app with Redux for iSA students

 ## Requirements: create-react-app
 Run once on your machine